Seia: History

 The primitive human presence on where Seia lies today dates back to pre-Roman times, when a settlement was founded by the Turduli, around the 4th century BC, under the name Senna.
 The Turduli built a castro in the place of Nogueira, between the hills of Santana and Carvalha do Outeiro.
 Three smaller castros strategically defended it, one in São Romão, another in Crestelo and a third in what is now Seia.
 There are still remains of castros in Travancinha, Loriga and São Romão.

 When the Roman invasion of the Iberian Peninsula took place, the Lusitanians made the mountain range, then called Montes Hermínios, their headquarters, which became a strong hurdle for the invaders.
 This did not, however, prevent General Galba from massacring 30,000 Lusitanian mountaineers.

 When the Romans became lords of the land, they then transformed the Iberian castro of Nogueira into the Roman "Civitas Sena", which was fortified when it became an Ópido with the same name.
 It was later occupied by the Visigoths and the Moors, the latter from the 8th century onwards.

 At the time of the Christian Reconquest of the Iberian Peninsula, the town was definitively conquered from the Moors by Fernando Magno, who rebuilt its fortification.
-About this episode, the chronicle of monk Silas recounts the violence of the attack and how the Christians put the occupants of Ópido Sena into flight, towards Ópido Visense (now Viseu).
+About this episode, the chronicle of monk Silas recounts the violence of the attack and how the Christians forced the occupants of Ópido Sena to flee towards Viseu.

 During the time of formation of the Portuguese nationality, Bermudo Peres, Teresa of León's brother-in-law, started a revolt in the castle of Seia.
 He was unsuccessful, as Afonso I, having learned of this, went to meet him with his forces and expelled him from the castle.
 In the following year, he donated the domains of Seia and its castle to his servant João Viegas in recognition of services rendered.
 A few years later, the sovereign granted the first charter to the village in 1136, designating it Civitatem Senam.

-Other charters followed, such as the one granted by Afonso II, in December 1217, that of Duarte of Portugal, in December 1433, that of Afonso V, in August 1479, and, finally, that of Manuel I, on June 1st 1510.
+Other charters followed, such as the one granted by Afonso II, in December 1217, that of Duarte of Portugal, in December 1433, that of Afonso V, in August 1479, and, finally, that of Manuel I, on 1 June 1510.

 It was in Seia that the last republican rally was held before the establishment of the Portuguese Republic in 1910.
 This rally took place on the 25th of September and was chaired by Afonso Costa, a local of Seia.